-What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network Hearing services (routine) (continued) \$699 per aid for Flyte Advanced through TruHearing Up to two TruHearing-branded hearing aids every year (one per ear per year). \$999 per aid for Flyte Premium through Benefit is limited to TruHearing's Advanced TruHearing and Premium hearing aids, which come in various styles and colors.
+What you must pay when you get these What you must pay when you get these services services Services that are covered for you In-Network Out-of-Network Hearing services (routine) (continued) e Advanced through Up to two TruHearing-branded hearing aids TruHe earing every year (one per ear per year).
+Benefit is limited to TruHearing's Advanced and te Premium through earing Premium hearing aids, which come in various styles and colors.
 Premium Hearing aids are available in rechargeable style options for an additional \$75 per aid.
 You must see a TruHearing provider to use this benefit.
-Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711).
-Hearing aid purchase includes: 3 provider visits within first year of hearing aid purchase 45-day trial period 3-year extended warranty 48 batteries per aid for nonrechargeable models Benefit does not include or cover any of the following: Additional cost for optional Premium hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss & damage warranty claims Costs associated with excluded items are
+Call Samg 1-844-247-6313 to schedule an appointment (for TTY, dial 711).
+Hearing aid purchase includes: 3 provider visits within first year of hearing aid purchase • 45-day trial period • 3-year extended warranty 48 batteries per aid for non- rechargeable models Benefit does not include or cover any of the following: Additional cost for optional Premium hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing- branded hearing aids Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network HIV screening No prior authorization required.
 For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance or copay for members eligible for Medicare-covered preventive HIV screening.
-50% coinsurance Home health agency care \$0 copay 50% coinsurance No prior authorization required.
+50% coinsurance Home health agency care No prior authorization required.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social servicesMedical equipment and supplies when you get these services Services that are covered for you when you get these services Services In-Network Out-of-Network
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services \$0 copay 50% coinsurance